 Community 2000 "Need-Based" Scholarship

 The first of these endowments is the Community 2000 “Need-based” scholarship endowment for residents of Charlestown, Hopkinton and Richmond going on to college or additional technical training.
 Award winners typically are graduating high school seniors, and the scholarship is renewable annually.
 The Community 2000 “Needs-based” targeted endowments include funds targeted specifically to support graduates based on specific criteria of their future education.
 The culinary portion of the endowment is a partnership between Community 2000 and the RI Chapter of the American Culinary Federation and supports students of the Chariho Culinary program seeking additional culinary arts training.
-Other targeted scholarships are the Community 2000/Chariho Professional Women's Organization, Automotive, Carpentry and General Career & Tech scholarships.
+Other targeted scholarships are the Community 2000/Chariho Professional Women's, Automotive, Computer Science & Coding, Construction, , Devin Arts, Engineering & Material Science, General Career & Tech, and Marine Technology scholarships.

 Chariho Community Innovative Projects (CCIP) Endowment